How to build a home addition

-Home extensions can add liveable square footage to your dwelling — but are they worth it?
+Home additions can add liveable square footage to your dwelling — but are they worth it?
 With the extensive work involved with this type of renovation, home extensions (and additions!) land on the higher end of construction costs.
-Depending on your goals, if you’ve outgrown your home, you might want to consider building a home extension and expanding your current place.
+Depending on your goals, if you’ve outgrown your home, you might want to consider building a home addition and expanding your current place.

 Are you looking to stay within the same neighborhood?
 Is there additional outdoor space on your property?
 Do you want to increase your home’s value?
-Adding to your home’s footprint with an extension is worth the investment, if so.
+Adding to your home’s footprint with a home addition is worth the investment, if so.

-To help you plan your renovation project, this home extension guide will take you through:
+To help you plan your renovation project, this home addition guide will take you through:

 - An extension involves adding to an existing level either sideways, towards the back, or to the front to increase floor space while remaining at ground level.